Skip to main content

 Here I would like to briefly mention what we would regard as Emotional Intelligence and how this links to the Inner Child work that we offer here at The Inner Council.

 Inner Child work centers around patterned behavioural triggering.
-Imagine having a child with you and for any reason at any moment a tantrum can erupt.
+Imagine having a child with you and for any reason, at any moment a tantrum can erupt.
 We have some element of this within us and we calm the intensity of this response with a self-awareness or attention that allows us to come to terms with a much larger mechanics.
 These causal factors then speak of a consideration to a root-cause and we oversee the actions in order to understand and resolve them.

 Our behavioural patterns, triggers and reactions can be interpreted and negotiated with our Inner Child as we build a trust relationship with them.
 Our Inner Child is generally better behaved when they sense a mutuality of self respect and responsibility for their safety.
 This alteration in the relationship offers us suggestions for compromise.
 Your Inner Child may suggest something that they would like to do, and when this is taken seriously they begin to open up expressively.
 They implore that your happiness is simply their happiness.